ECB's Villeroy tells Facebook that Libra faces tough scrutiny

 “‘Stable coins’ are quite different from speculative assets like Bitcoins.
 However, regulators will have to keep a very close eye at the global level, and believe me, we will do it,” Villeroy said.

-Facebook has said it will apply for a license as a payments services operator in Switzerland, but this may not be comprehensive enough to satisfy regulators.
+Facebook has said it will apply for a licence as a payments services operator in Switzerland, but this may not be comprehensive enough to satisfy regulators.